dibyendumajumdar/nanojit/README.md

 ## Project news

 * Development of NanoJITExtra C API is underway
+* Currently I am concentrating on X86-64 architecture - in particular I have no ability to test the non X86 architectures
 * April-2017: Added support for 64-bit integer multiply, divide and modulus operators in X64 LIR.
 Not available on other architectures.

 ## Playing with NanoJIT